Danielle Willkens headshot

 Biography

-Danielle S. Willkens, Assoc.
-AIA, FRSA, LEED AP BD+C is a practicing designer, researcher, and FAA Certified Remote Pilot who is particularly interested in bringing architectural engagement to diverse audiences through interactive projects.
-Her experiences in practice and research include design/build projects, public installations, and on-site investigations as well as extensive archival work in several countries.
 As an avid photographer and illustrator, her work has been recognized numerous times in the American Institute of Architects’ National Photography Competition and she has contributed graphics to several exhibitions and publications.
-She was the 2015 recipient of the Society of Architectural Historians' H. Allen Brooks Travelling Fellowship and her research into transatlantic design exchange has been supported by the Sir John Soane’s Museum Foundation, the International Center for Jefferson Studies, and an American Philosophical Society Franklin Research Grant.
-She was an inaugural Mellon History Teaching Fellow at Dumbarton Oaks, exploring the project “From Plantation to Protest: Visualizing Cultural Landscapes of Conflict in the American South.”
-She currently has several research, documentation, and visualization projects in Selma, AL and Atlanta, GA supported by National Park Service’s African American Civil Rights Grants.
-She is a member of the Board of Trustees for the Atlanta Preservation Center and a member of the Education Committee for the Institute of Classical Architecture and Art’s Southeast chapter.
+She was the 2015 recipient of the Society of Architectural Historians' H. Allen Brooks Travelling Fellowship and her research into transatlantic design exchange has been supported by the American Institute of Architects, Sir John Soane’s Museum Foundation, the International Center for Jefferson Studies, and an American Philosophical Society Franklin Research Grant.
+She is a member of the Executive Committee within the Board of Trustees for the Atlanta Preservation Center, as well as a member of the Board of Trustees for the Penn Center and the SouthWay Foundation.
+She currently serves as the Secretary for the Southeast Chapter of the Society of Architectural Historians and the image editor for Buildings & Landscapes, the journal of the Vernacular Architecture Forum.

 “Walking in the Footsteps of History” at the 2022 ACCelerate Creativity + Innovation Festival at the Smithsonian’s National Museum of American History